 - Saute the sliced mushrooms in two tablespoons of butter in a large skillet set over medium heat.
 Cook until mushrooms are tender, then set aside.**

 - Melt the remaining ¼ cup of butter in a small saucepan set over low heat and whisk in flour to form a roux.
 Cook the roux until it starts to deepen in color while continuing to whisk, approximately 3 minutes.

 - Slowly add beef broth, soy, and Worcestershire to the butter and flour mixture, continuing to whisk as it is added.
 Ensure it is completely incorporated into the gravy before adding more liquid.

 - Once all liquid has been added combine the sauteed mushrooms with the gravy and simmer until it thickens.
 Taste for salt and add more if needed.

 Mushroom Swiss Burger Assembly

 - While the patties are cooking lightly toast the hamburger buns.

-- Place the cooked burger patties on the bottom bun and slather a generous helping of mushroom gravy over the patty.
+- Place burgers on the bottom bun and slather a generous helping of mushroom gravy over the top of the burgers.
 Add top half of the bun and serve.